Roman Catholic Diocese of Vellore: Origin as a Jesuit mission

-There were then some Jesuit Fathers at the court of King Rayalu at Chandragiri.
-He took them also to his new court at Vellore.
-The word Vellore derives from the Tamil word 'Vel' which means 'spear'; according to another conjecture there were idols of Tamil God 'Murugan' holding 'Vel' in and around Vellore.
-Vellore was formerly called Velappadi (a place thickly surrounded by a particular tree called 'Velamaram') and for this reason and background the name Vellore came into existence.
-The Jesuits who had come with their followers here allowed by the King to build again and it is now with the Anglican Church).
-Ancient Jesuit documents show that among these Jesuits, there was one named Fr.
-Antonious Rubunus, a preacher and confessor, who was commuting between Chandragiri and Vellore.
-He was sent to Japan on 12 August 1642.
-On 22 March 1643 he was martyred at Nagasaki.
+During that period, Jesuit Fathers were present at the court of King Rayalu at Chandragiri.
+He later invited them to his new court at Vellore.
+The word "Vellore" is believed to derive from the Tamil word "Vel," which means "spear."
+Another conjecture suggests that idols of the Tamil God "Murugan" holding a "Vel" were present in and around Vellore.
+The town was formerly known as Velappadi, named after a location densely surrounded by a particular tree called "Velamaram."
+Due to this association, the name Vellore came into existence.
+The Jesuits, accompanied by their followers, were permitted by the King to rebuild in the area, which is now associated with the Anglican Church.
+Ancient Jesuit documents indicate the presence of a Jesuit named Fr.
+Antonious Rubunus, a preacher and confessor, who traveled between Chandragiri and Vellore.
+He was sent to Japan on 12 August 1642, and martyred at Nagasaki on 22 March 1643.
 In 1610, there was a general upheaval against the Jesuits.

-The Jesuit residences at Chandragiri and at Vellore were suppressed by a Royal order of the king Philip III of Spain and Portugal in 1611.

-Formal Christian faith came to the diocese of Vellore towards the last quarter of the 17th century from the Madurai Mission.
+The Jesuit residences at Chandragiri and Vellore were disbanded by a Royal order of King Philip III of Spain and Portugal in 1611.
+Formal Christian faith began to spread in the diocese of Vellore towards the latter part of the 17th century through the efforts of the Madurai Mission.
 Fr.
-Andrew Preyre, S.J. seems to have been the first to evangelise Vellore.
+Andrew Preyre, S.J., appears to have been among the first to evangelize Vellore.
 St. John de Britto and his disciple Fr.
 Francis Laynis visited Vellore in 1680 and 1683.
 Fr.
-Francis Laynis, (later Bishop of Mylapore), founded in 1683 and 1691 the mission of Koratampet, the first one in the present diocese of Vellore – in the Taluk of Chengam, North Arcot district, some 80 km South-West of Vellore.
-In 1699 the first French Jesuit Missionaries settled down at Pondicherry, after closing the Mission of Siam.
-In 1700 a certain Fr.
-Mandayat began the Jesuit Carnatic Mission at Puliyur, South of Uthiramerur, Chinglepet district like an Indian Sanyasi just as the Fathers of the Madurai Mission did in those days.
+Francis Laynis, later Bishop of Mylapore, established the mission of Koratampet in 1683 and 1691, which was the first mission in the present diocese of Vellore, located in the Taluk of Chengam, North Arcot district, approximately 80 kilometers southwest of Vellore.

+In 1699, the first French Jesuit Missionaries settled in Pondicherry after the closure of the Mission of Siam.
+In 1700, a certain Fr.
+Mandayat initiated the Jesuit Carnatic Mission at Puliyur, south of Uthiramerur, Chinglepet district, adopting a lifestyle akin to Indian Sanyasis, similar to the practices of the Fathers of the Madurai Mission during that era.